thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-the-problems.md

 and team commitment to never break the build.

 Continuous Integration was defined this way in the late nineties by [Extreme Programming](http://www.extremeprogramming.org).
 The idea was to have only one branch for the whole team.
-They wanted to be alerted whenever code could not integrate at the earliest moment as possible.
+They wanted to be alerted whenever code could not integrate at the earliest moment possible.
 The practice could be performed by humans.
 No servers or daemons were required.

 However, nowadays, many teams choose to work with feature branches for the various reasons mentioned in [part 2 - Why do Teams use Feature Branches?]({% post_url 2021-10-25-on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches %}) - and [part 3 - But Compliance!?]({% post_url 2022-02-22-on-the-evilness-of-feature-branching-but-compliance %}).
 But this comes with a myriad of problems.